Variables and Primitives in Java

 intcan hold -2147483648 to 2147483647.
 Of course, they will take a different amount of memory.
 Most of the time we just go with

-int, but if you are developing a program for a device where memory is a concern, you might consider using a smaller type.
+int, but if you are developing a program for a device where memory is a concern, you might consider using a smaller type when you know the approximate value of a variable.

 - Primitive variables for floating numbers